 - In the end, transfer the seedling into the larger pot.

-- From the parent stem take the healthy stem of about 4-6 inches long.
+- Take the healthy stem from the parent stem, which is about 4-6 inches long.

 - Take off the leaves from the lower part of the cutting and dip the cutting into the soil.